FULL LENGTH

 The ultra-assimilated Wong family is as Chinese-American as apple pie: teenager Upton dreams of World of Warcraft superstardom; his sister Desi dreams of early admission to Princeton.
 Unfortunately, Upton’s chores and homework get in the way of his 24/7 videogaming, and Desi’s math grades don’t fit the Asian-American stereotype.
 Then Upton comes up with a novel solution for both problems: he acquires a Chinese indentured servant, who harbors an American dream of his own.

-Purchase the play on Amazon or Samuel French!
+Purchase the play on Amazon or Samuel French.

-Production history:
+Selected history:

 [2011] Artists at Play (Los Angeles) production